 Planning for practice

-Planning is the up-front and on-going thinking that enables a fit-for-purpose outcome to be developed.
+Planning for practice is the up-front and on-going thinking that enables a fit-for-purpose outcome to be developed.
 It is an essential part of all technological practice.

-- the physical and sociocultural environment of an outcome
+- the physical, social, and cultural environment of an outcome

 - the context the technologist will be working in.

-Effective planning enables technologists to systematically account for all the factors that influence the successful fulfillment of a brief.
+Effective planning for practice enables developing technologists (students) to systematically account for all the factors that influence the successful fulfillment of a brief.
 It also supports reflection and decision making.

 Effective planning techniques are the key to efficient management of resources (materials, time, money, personnel, and so on).